AdobeDocs/campaign-classic.en/help/rn/using/documentation-updates.md

 ## 2023

+### August 2023

+A limitation has been added to specify that you cannot use Adobe Campaign to uncompress zipped files larger than 4Gb.
+[Read more](../../platform/using/unzip-decrypt.md)

 ### April 2023

 Added a technote about how to enable Microsoft Edge Chromium on on-premise/hybrid environments.
 [Read more](../../technotes/using/edge-chromium.md)